John HightowerHost of Brass, Reeds and Percussion

 From 7th grade to 12th grade, John was involved in band (he played flute and piccolo), a fact that explains his fascination with band music.

 John graduated from Mississippi State University (MSU) with a degree in communications and from the University of Mississippi with a law degree.
 While attending MSU, he worked in professional radio in Starkville for WSSO and WSMU-FM (sister stations).
 While attending law school in Oxford, John worked for WSUH and WOOR-FM (sister stations). .He served as program director at both sets of stations.
 Radio was always a lot of fun for him, and he said, "I can't believe how lucky I am to be working in radio again."

-I also appreciate that I have big shoes to fill in following Darryl Adams as host of Brass, Reeds, and Percussion.
-But I look forward to continuing a Huntsville tradition at 12 noon every Saturday on WLRH.
+John says he has big shoes to fill in following Darryl Adams as host of Brass, Reeds, and Percussion.
+Darryl passed away on October 18, 2011.
+But since that time, John has continued a Huntsville tradition at 1 p.m. every Saturday on WLRH.

 Thank you Darryl Adams for the many wonderful years you dedicated to WLRH.
 You are missed!

 Popular music is often wind-band music.
 Today’s edition of Brass, Reeds, and Percussion will focus on wind-band popular music inspired by trains.